-The English Department is proud to house Harvard’s Creative Writing program.
-The vital presence of creative writing in the department is reflected by our many distinguished authors.
-We offer courses each term in fiction, poetry, nonfiction, screenwriting, and playwriting.
-Courses are open by application to Harvard College undergraduates, graduate students, staff, and students from other institutions eligible for cross registration.
-Workshops are small, usually no more than twelve students, and concentrate on one genre.
-For faculty information, please see the Creative Writing Faculty.
+The vital presence of creative writing in the English Department is reflected by our many distinguished authors who teach our workshops.
+We offer courses each term in fiction, poetry, nonfiction, screenwriting, playwriting, and television writing.
+Our workshops are small, usually no more than twelve students, and offer writers an opportunity to focus intensively on one genre.